 Valuation of own use premises.
-As stated in Note 3, buildings held by the Group are subject to revaluation on a regular basis.
+As stated in Note 3, buildings held by the Bank are subject to revaluation on a regular basis.
 The valuation was carried out by the internal appraiser who holds relevant professional qualification and has recent experience in valuation of property of similar location and category.
 The valuation was based on a comparative sales method.
 When performing the valuation, certain judgements and estimates were applied in determining the comparable premises to be used in a sales comparison approach.
-As the difference between the carrying value and market value of the buildings was insignificant as at 31 December 2015, no revaluation was conducted.
 Change in such assumptions may have an impact on fair value of assets.
-If real estate prices increased/decreased by 10%, market value of premises would have increased/decreased by UAH 26.263 thousand.
+If real estate prices increased/decreased by 10%, market value of the premises would have increased/decreased by UAH 26,263 thousand.